 With their long ears, soft fur and fuzzy tails, rabbits can certainly be cute and cuddly.
 Cuteness aside, rabbits also have some peculiar and perplexing habits.
 Below is a rundown of common rabbit behaviors and what they mean.

 When you introduce your rabbit to a new area of the home or let him have the run of a room, don’t be surprised to see him rub his chin against furniture and whatever other objects he comes across, including you!
-This is your rabbit’s of saying, “Dibs!”
+This is your rabbit’s way of saying, “Dibs!”
 Rabbits have a gland under the chin that leaves a scent on whatever the rabbit rubs his chin against.
 You won’t be able to smell this marking behavior; other rabbits can detect the scent but not people.

 2. Running About In A Tizzy